MAINNET PREVIEW · NIST FIPS 204 · NVIDIA-LOCKED

 Silicon as a sybil-resistance primitive.

 The result: identity that is physically grounded.
-You cannot clone a validator without cloning the silicon behind it.
+You cannot clone a miner without cloning the silicon behind it — and if you try, the bond burns.

 CONSENSUS BOUNDARY

 Proof-of-Entanglement and BFT finality do every piece of consensus work on QSDM — block proposal, transaction ordering, and finality — on CPU-only validator nodes.
-GPUs on the mesh serve two narrow, additive roles: hardware attestation (today) and coin emission (planned).
-Neither role touches consensus.
+GPUs on the mesh serve one narrow, additive role: NVIDIA-locked Cell emission (v2 protocol).
+Validator NGC bundles remain an optional transparency signal.
+Neither mining nor validator attestation gates consensus finality.

 CONSENSUS · ALWAYS-ON